netfoundry/zfw/README.md

 # Introduction

 ---
-This firewall application utilizes both tc-ebpf and xdp to provide stateful firewalling for an [OpenZiti](https://docs.openziti.io/) ziti-edge-tunnel installation and is meant as a replacement for packet filtering.
-It can also be used in conjunction with OpenZiti edge-routers or as a standalone fw.
-It now has built in EBPF based masquerade capability for both IPv4/IPv6.
+This standalone firewall application utilizes both tc-ebpf and xdp to provide stateful IPv4/IPv6 firewalling.
+It can also be used in conjunction with an [OpenZiti](https://docs.openziti.io/) ziti-edge-tunnel/edge router installation for packet redirection/filtering.
+It also supports EBPF based masquerade capability for both IPv4/IPv6.

 ## Build